 Everyone knows I genuinely love food and I’ve been fortunate enough to take quite a few food tours on my travels.
 My favorite cuisine alongside Mexican is Italian, so when I visited Venice I couldn’t miss the opportunity to take another tasty tour – Venice Bites Food Tour.
 I soon found out that it was one of the best decisions I made on my trip to Italy.

-The tour was organized by a cute expat couple – Maya and Adam, who were some of the most enthusiastic foodies and guides I’ve ever met.
-I think our whole group could easily see that Adam and Maya weren’t just treating this tour as a job, but they actually loved meeting people and telling us everything they knew about Venice.
+The tour was organized by a cute expat couple – Maya and Adam.
+They were some of the most enthusiastic foodies and guides I’ve ever met.
+I think our whole group could easily see that Adam and Maya weren’t just treating this tour as a job.
+They actually loved meeting people and telling us everything they knew about Venice.

-After breakfast we proceeded to a gondola workshop where Maya and Adam explained how expensive it is to make a gondola and we could see that they’re all actually handmade.
+After breakfast we proceeded to a gondola workshop.
+Maya and Adam explained how expensive it is to make a gondola and we could see that they’re all actually handmade.
 Can you believe that?
 This explains why gondola rides cost 80 euros for just half an hour.
-I also had no idea that not just anybody become a gondolier as it’s a very family oriented business.
+I also had no idea that not just anybody can become a gondolier.
+It’s a very family oriented business and striclty regulated.

-We couldn’t just eat all the time so we took a short walk around Venice, escaping from tourist routes into less travelled alleys when we ended up at a floating fruit & vegetable market.
-Adam & Maya explained to us that the market was operated by just one family for years until they finally decided to pass it on to another family, the whole time trying to keep it a family business instead of making it an expensive tourist attraction.
+To take a short break from eating we walked around Venice, escaping from tourist routes into less travelled alleys.
+We ended up at a floating fruit & vegetable market.
+Adam & Maya explained to us that the market was operated by just one family for years until they finally decided to pass it on to another family.
+The whole time trying to keep it a family business instead of making it an expensive tourist attraction.
 You can’t see it every day in Venice.

 I’d recommend the Venice Bites Food Tour to anyone who wants to sample a bit of local life in Venice and experience some non-touristy places.
 You couldn’t have found better guides in the city than Adam and Maya.
 Thanks for an amazing experience guys!